1. Description of Auditoriums

 The architectural design of an auditorium includes the planning of space, structural efficiency, and aesthetic appeal to create an environment suitable for large-scale events.
 Key considerations include:

-Auditorium Shapes: These can range from fan-shaped to horseshoe, rectangular, and elliptical, with each offering its own set of visual and acoustic characteristics.
+- Auditorium Shapes: These can range from fan-shaped, horseshoe, rectangular, and elliptical, each offering its own set of visual and acoustic characteristics.
 Fan-shaped forms improve sightlines, horseshoe layouts offer intimate viewing experiences, rectangular shapes are versatile, and elliptical forms can produce dynamic sound reflections.

 3. Auditorium Seating Layout